What is QRC (Query – Request – Complaint) in Customer Experience (CX) / Customer Service Language?

 - Product claim queries –

-- What is the status on Surveyor assignment,
+- What is the status of Surveyor assignment?

 - Endorsement related queries –

-- What is the amount I need to pay to add another person to my policy etc
+- What is the amount I need to pay to add another person to my policy?

-Companies can create a repository of all these questions and create a response mechanism for the employees.
-And if the delivery quality of these questions is maintained across the customer experience will be consistent.
+Companies can create a repository of all these questions and create a response mechanism for the employees and if the delivery, quality of these questions is maintained across the customer then the experience will be consistent.

 When you have a comprehensive repository of all these Queries, companies can analyze what type of questions are frequent and research on why they are coming frequently.
-And then prevent them if anything can be done.
+Later, prevent them with the right action.

 - By the self-service portal